chaoge525/soafee_demo/documentation/overview.rst

 * **System software**: Platform specific software composed of firmware and operating system.
-EWAOL does not provide the system software but uses meta-arm and meta-arm-bsp to provide an example reference stack using the N1SDP and Base FVP platforms.
+EWAOL does not provide the system software but uses meta-arm and meta-arm-bsp to provide an example reference stack using the N1SDP platform.

 EWAOL is the reference implementation for SOAFEE (Scalable Open Architecture For Embedded Edge), the Arm lead industry initiative for extending cloud-native